MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/teradata/1-design-performance-migration.md

 ## Overview

 Many existing users of Teradata data warehouse systems want to take advantage of the innovations provided by modern cloud environments.
-Infrastructure-as-a-service (IaaS) or platform-as-a-service (PaaS) cloud environments let you delegate tasks like infrastructure maintenance and platform development to the cloud provider.
+Infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS) cloud environments let you delegate tasks like infrastructure maintenance and platform development to the cloud provider.

 >[!TIP]
 >More than just a database&mdash;the Azure environment includes a comprehensive set of capabilities and tools.